LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part2-grid.md

 Machine learning could also be used for this problem.
 For example, [MathWorks][MathWorks] trained a model to segment an area around the grid.
 It only trains on 100 images so I do not know how well it generalises.
 A more general model usually requires a much larger dataset.
-That could be time consuimg to make.
+That could be time consuming to make.

 After the largest contour has been found, a quadrilateral is fit to the contour, and that is returned as the grid.